~ Updated in 2019 ~

 So why not just use the 3/4 inch gravel?
 Well, because of the difficulties cleaning the manure and leaves off it (detailed above) AND the horses will not lie down on the gravel, but they love to lie down on the crusher dust.
 Good sleep is an important part of a happy, healthy horse.
 However, later experience taught me that depending on the type of crusher dust, and how hard the ground is when properly prepared, the horses won’t lie down on it anyway – so this is an unknown factor.

 Another consideration: the dust particles in the crusher dust work themselves deep into your horse’s mane and coat.
 Not only does this make them very hard to brush clean, but the particles are super fine dust that occasionally irritate the horse’s eyes and are certainly not healthy for you or your horse to be inhaling.

 Next time, I would want to examine the crusher dust and see which supplier’s contains the least amount of dust.
-Or, I will try to find just 1/4 inch minus or 3/8 inch minus smooth gravel with no dust – that would be ideal.
+Or, I will try to find just 1/4 inch minus with smooth edges, or 3/8 inch minus smooth gravel with no dust – that would be ideal.